matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 To do this *we compute the derivative of each neuron going backwards in the network to the input*.
 We are propagating back the errors and then progressively changing the weights to get the desired output.

 ### Evolutionaries
-If we want to learn very powerful things, we want to understand
+If we want to learn very powerful things, we want to understand evolution and apply it to the computer.
+This is **Genetic Algorithms**

+Consider a population of individuals, each of which is described by its **genome**.
+In the computer this will